Tomaroka/C-Fonctions/README.md

-# C-Fonctions
+# C-Functions

-Various types of algorithm in C which they aim to solving different problems
+Various types of algorithms in C which aim to solve different problems.